codingMustache/codingMustache/README.md

 ## Joke of the Day

-Why couldn't the lifeguard save the hippie?
-He was too far out, man.
+Did you hear about the kidnapping at school?
+It's ok, he woke up.

 ## Daily Trivia

-What vulnerability ranked #1 on the OWASP Top 10 in 2013?
+How many bytes are in a single Kibibyte?
- 1. Insecure Direct Object References
+ 1. 1024
- 2. Injection
+ 2. 1240
- 3. Broken Authentication
+ 3. 2400
- 4. Cross-Site Scripting
+ 4. 1000

 <details>
   <summary>Answer</summary>
-  Injection
+  1024
 </details>